kubernetes-sigs/cluster-api/docs/proposals/machine-api-proposal.md

 This API strives to be able to add these capabilities:

-1. A new Node can be created in a declarative way, including Kubernetes version and container runtime version.
+1. A new Node can be created in a declarative way, including Kubernetes version.
    It should also be able to specify provider-specific information such as OS image, instance type, disk configuration, etc., though this will not be portable.

-2. A specific Node can be deleted, freeing external resources associated with it.
+1. A specific Node can be deleted, freeing external resources associated with it.

-3. A specific Node can have its kubelet version upgraded or downgraded in a declarative way\*.
+1. A specific Node can have its kubelet version upgraded or downgraded in a declarative way\*.

-4. A specific Node can have its container runtime changed, or its version upgraded or downgraded, in a declarative way\*.

-5. A specific Node can have its OS image upgraded or downgraded in a declarative way\*.
+1. A specific Node can have its OS image upgraded or downgraded in a declarative way\*.

 \*  It is an implementation detail of the provider if these operations are